UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 In many cases successfully parsing the input code isn't sufficient to determine correctness of the code in a given context.
 In particular attempting to re-define a function already defined in the current module is a problem.
-(Later, chapters deal with re-definition by using a new module for each function, but that is more a side-effect of working with the JIT) To handle error in the generation the REPL loop will catch any CodeGenerationException and call the error handler callback provided by the application.
+(Later, chapters deal with re-definition by using a new module for each function, but that is more a side-effect of working with the JIT) To handle errors in the generation, the REPL loop will catch any CodeGenerationException and call the error handler callback provided by the application.
 The application handles the error by indicating the error to the user.
 This allows the application to continue processing input while still informing the user that what they tried to do didn't work.